torpago/mqt-client/docs/AccountCreditBalanceRefundReq.md

 ### NewAccountCreditBalanceRefundReq

-`func NewAccountCreditBalanceRefundReq(amount float32, currencyCode CurrencyCode, description string, method RefundMethod, ) *AccountCreditBalanceRefundReq`
+`func NewAccountCreditBalanceRefundReq(amount decimal.Decimal, currencyCode CurrencyCode, description string, method RefundMethod, ) *AccountCreditBalanceRefundReq`

 NewAccountCreditBalanceRefundReq instantiates a new AccountCreditBalanceRefundReq object This constructor will assign default values to properties that have it defined,